locustio/locust/docs-md/README.md

 - **Extensible**: Supports testing of various protocols beyond HTTP
 - **Highly scalable**: Can simulate thousands of users on a single machine

+## Purpose

+While the official user documentation (in `docs/`) covers how to use Locust, this developer documentation focuses on:

+1. **Architecture and internals**: How Locust works under the hood
+2. **Extension points**: How to extend Locust with custom functionality
+3. **Development workflows**: How to contribute to the project
+4. **Advanced usage patterns**: Advanced techniques for using Locust

 ### Key Concepts

 #### User Classes